MatthiasGr/idscp2-jvm-wiki/IDSCP2-Core.md

     ...

     // remote peer decides
-    this.proverMechanism = calculateRatMechanism(hello.verifier_suites, this.localProverSuites)
+    this.proverMechanism = calculateRaMechanism(hello.verifier_suites, this.localProverSuites)
     // we decide
-    this.verifierMechanism = calculateRatMechanism(this.localVerifierSuites, hello.prover_suites)
+    this.verifierMechanism = calculateRaMechanism(this.localVerifierSuites, hello.prover_suites)

     ...